Milestones in Project Management: What You Need to Know to Stay On Task

 What is a Milestone?

-A milestone is a specific period in your project where you sit back and take stock of where you are and what you’ve accomplished.
+A milestone is a specific period in your project management plan where you sit back and take stock of where you are and what you’ve accomplished.
 It allows you to see how far you’ve come and how far you still need to go in order for you to meet the ultimate goal of your project.
 That’s why it’s so important for you to set up these milestones and to carefully monitor them.
 In fact, you should have several milestones scattered throughout your project so you can tell if you’re on track to meet the deadline your client has set.

 Generally, you’re going to want more milestones for projects that are larger.
 If you have a small project that will take you a week or less to complete you might have one milestone or maybe two.
 Or you might not have any.
 But if you have a project that will take you several months to complete you absolutely need to have milestones.
 You need to have a way of making sure that you’re going to hit the deadline.
 And finding out you’re off track early is going to be one of the best ways to make sure you can jump in where you need to be.